digital-medicine-research-group-UNAV/conformalized_single_cell_annotator/README.md

 Python 3.7 +
 Scikit-learnt 1.2.2+
-Numpy <2.0.0
+Numpy
 Pytorch
-TorchCP
 torchvision
-transformers
-Scanpy
+Scanpy 1.10.4  (and its requirements)
+TorchCP  1.0.1 (and its requirements)